modelica/ModelicaSpecification/RationaleMCP/0037/resource-directory.md

 - _/Users/jdoe/modelica-packages/Modelica-4.3.2/Modelica/Electrical/Analog/resources.d/media/foo.png_

 Note that the mapping of the fully qualified class name to a directory is the same regardless of whether the package itself uses a directory hierarchy for storage — the directory hierarchy for external resources is fixed, and it is only one of several options for the package itself to be stored in the same hierarchy.

+## Special resource directories

+The specification is currently giving special meaning to two external resource directores, specified using the deprecated form of Modelica URIs:
+- _modelica://ModelicaLibraryName/Resources/Include_
+- _modelica://ModelicaLibraryName/Resources/Library_

+As these get deprecated with this MCP, the following replacements are suggested:
+- _modelica:~?resource=Include_
+- _modelica:~?resource=Library_

+To use _Include_ and _Library_ directories associated with the top level package instead of the encapsulation barrier, there are at least two natural possibilities:
+- Introduce something like a double tilde for reference to the current top level package:
+  - _modelica:~~?resource=Include
+- Revert to the old strategy of a symbolically package-dependent URI:
+  - _modelica:/ModelicaLibraryName?resource=Include